rcos/venue/API.md

 ## Submission API

 `GET /api/submissions` **Authenticated** - Gets all the submissions.
 If `onlyInstructor=me` or `onlyInstructor=:userId` are specified, it will return only the submissions pertaining to the particular instructor specified by me or :userId.
 Likewise is `onlyStudent=me` or `onlyStudent=:userId` for students.
-If `onlySection=:sectionId` is specified or `onlySectionEvent=:sectionEventId` is specified, only the submission related to the apprioiate section or section event are returned.
+If `onlySection=:sectionId` is specified or `onlySectionEvent=:sectionEventId` is specified, only the submission related to the appropriate section or section event are returned.

 Unless specified using `withStudents=false` and `withSectionEvent=false`, students and section events will be automatically populated.
-If section events are populates, event info will also be, unless specified to not be returned wuth `withEventInfo=false`.
+If section events are populated, event info will also be, unless specified to not be returned with `withEventInfo=false`.
+If `onlyNumber=true` is specified, only the number of submissions fitting the criteria is returned.

-Request returns array of submission objects.
+Request returns array of submission objects unless `onlyNumber=true` is specified.

 `POST /api/submissions` **Authenticated** - Creates a submission for a given section event.
 The file(s) are sent along with 'data' in a HTML form using the multipart/form-data encoding.